 Each spring, fertilize your plants with a 5-10-5 fertilizer and prune out any dead wood.
 You can also prune back your rosemary plant a bit every few weeks to keep it from growing overly tall and developing skinny branches.

 How to Propagate Rosemary

-Dip the bare end of the rosemary cutting in a rooting compound to encourage root growth and then plant the cutting in a loamy soil.
+You can also dip the bare end of the rosemary cutting in a rooting compound to encourage root growth before pressing the cutting into loose soil.
 You can place several cuttings in a small container, but a seed tray works best because it allows you to give each cutting its own space so you don't have to untangle roots later.
-Water the cuttings gently and place them under a clear plastic bag or cover to help keep them moist.
+Water the cuttings gently to keep the soil moist until roots form.

 Keep your cuttings growing indoors over the winter, transplanting them into bigger pots if necessary.
 In the spring, your young plants will be sturdy enough to plant outdoors.